V-Holguin/SubscriptionTiers/README.md

 ## Step 4: Diving Deeper into Customer Behavior Using KQL
 - Grabbed the top 5 most purchased ProductIDs based on subscription tier.
-- Grabbed a table that showed the product names and count of purchases for the products based on subscription tier.
+- Grabbed a table that showed the product names and count of purchases for the products based on subscription tier seen [here.](https://github.com/V-Holguin/SubscriptionTiers/blob/main/KQL%20Queries/2.1.txt)
   - Silver showed top item was Petanque Balls, followed by Darts, 2 tents, then rain pants
     - The two tents account for 46.24% of sales within the top 5 items of Silver when grouped together
   - Gold showed similar results with Petanque Balls followed by Darts.